oomaar/oomaar/README.md

 ### Hi there 👋
-I'm Omar a passionate web developer keen to learn new things and spending a lot of time on coding....
+I'm Omar a passionate web developer keen to learn new things and spending a lot of time in coding....

 - 🔭 I’m currently working on Web Development.
 - 🌱 I’m currently learning Next-JS.